fmshja/SEP-2---G16-Project/README.md

 3. Log in, the default username is `root` and the password is empty, if nothing else was selected during the install.
 4. Open the SQL tab on the top navigation bar.
 5. From the folder `database`, paste the contents of the `db_creation.sql` to the servers SQL prompt and run.
 The server should return an empty result set.
-6. `com_interests.sql` and `com_profile_page` wont work without some interest data in the tables, so `test_data_interests.sql` has some interests for that purpose, they can be insterted from the SQL prompt if wished.
+6. `com_interests` and `com_profile_page` wont work correctly without some interest data in the tables, so `test_data_interests.sql` has some interests for that purpose, they can be insterted from the SQL prompt if wished.
 7. If user test data is needed, `test_data_users.sql` has some dummy user data that can be used.
 ## The components
 Here are short descriptions of each Joomla component in this repository.